Honor is a big deal at all Military Academies–USNA, USAFA, West

 None more or less important than the others.
 An officer isn’t more successful because he’s smarter or stronger or more moral or more honorable.
 He’s more successful because he’s a good mix of all these factors.

-Here’s a test USNA Midshipmen must take to pass honor code requirements:
+Here’s a test USNA Midshipmen must take to pass honor concept requirements:

 Midshipmen Honor Concept

 1. List and briefly describe the four options a midshipman has upon witnessing a possible honor offense.